AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - **_protected internal_**: member access in the same assembly, or derived classes in other assemblies.
 - **_private protected_**: member access inside the containing class, deriving class, but only in the same assembly.

+### other modifiers

+- `abstract` - The `abstract` modifier indicates that the thing being modified has a missing or incomplete implementation.
+The abstract modifier can be used with classes, methods, properties, indexers, and events.

 ---

 ## **Fields**